Azure/azure-powershell/src/Network/Network/help/New-AzApplicationGatewayBackendHttpSetting.md

 ```

 ### -CookieBasedAffinity
-Specifies whether cookie-based affinity should be enabled or disabled for the backend server pool.
+Specifies whether cookie-based affinity should be enabled or disabled for the back-end server pool.
-The acceptable values for this parameter are: Disabled or Enabled.

 ```yaml
 Type: String